What are the health policy gaps for people with disability?

 - Social exclusion

-All these factors are interconnected, which affect and impact others.
-A number of policy gaps were also identified as:
+All these are interconnected which affect and impact others.
+A number of other issues were identified as:

 - A lack of employment opportunities for people with disability and the jobs which are available are often poorly paid